 The ‘City of Nizams’ Hyderabad stands out in every sense, with remnants of grand old structures merging with modernized infrastructure.
-Several attractions dot the city, which deserve to be on your list of things to do when you are visiting Hyderabad.
+Several attractions dot the city, which deserves to be on your list of things to do when you are visiting Hyderabad.
 To help you plan better, know more about the top attractions in Hyderabad.

-When it comes to the Islamic beauty, Hyderabad has a lot to flaunt and when it comes to technology the city has the lead.
-Along with Islam, existence of South Indian ethnicity makes it a unique place.
+When it comes to Islamic beauty, Hyderabad has a lot to flaunt and when it comes to technology the city has the lead.
+Along with Islam, the existence of South Indian ethnicity makes it a unique place.

 There is no wonder why Hyderabad also emerged as one of the top tourist destinations of India; its monuments, parks, lake, malls and everything have contributed to the success.
 In the olden days, Hyderabad gained fame for being the trading center of pearls and diamonds; and so it continues to be called the City of Pearls, even today.
 There are a million aspects that make Hyderabad a happening city, but let us zoom into some of those best things now.

 The icon of Hyderabad, Charminar is a mosque that emerged as a monument as well and arguably the top attraction in Hyderabad.
 Charminar was established in 1591 CE and the minarets are 48.7 meters tall, today Archeological Survey of India has it in its undertaking.
-The monument is located on the eastern bank of glistening Musi River, and to the west of Laad Bazaar.
+The monument is located on the eastern bank of the glistening Musi River and to the west of Laad Bazaar.

 Overlooking Hyderabad’s landscape, this ruin is a treasure.
 Treasure!?
 Because world’s most popular gems like Hope Diamond and Nassak Diamond were extracted from the mine that is located here.
-The fort was built by Kakatiya, for the purpose of defense and to tackle the attacks coming from west.
-But Musunuri Nayaks overthrew Tughlak army, invaded it and put it into further renovation.
+The fort was built by Kakatiya, for the purpose of defense and to tackle the attacks coming from the west.
+But Musunuri Nayaks overthrew the Tughlak army, invaded it and put it into a further renovation.

-The fort has 10 km long outer wall and 87 semi-circular bastions; it covers an area of 11km.
+The fort has a 10 km long outer wall and 87 semi-circular bastions; it covers an area of 11km.
 Temples, mosques, royal apartments, falls, stables etc are located inside the fort.
-There are eight gateways in total, and Fateh Darwaza is the lowest of all enclosures; it is studded with giant spikes and was named after the triumph (fateh) of Aurangzeb’s Army.
+There are eight gateways in total, and Fateh Darwaza is the lowest of all enclosures; it is studded with giant spikes and was named after the triumph (Fateh) of Aurangzeb’s Army.
 Bala Hissar is the main entrance of the fort located on the eastern side.
 Peacocks are carved above the door with ornate tails.
 The mesh of Hindu and Muslim architecture is exhibited through the sculptures of lions and peacocks.

 Salar Jung Museum

 Salar Jung Museum is one of the top attractions in Hyderabad.
 This is one of the largest one-man collections of the world and dates back to 1951.
 An act of parliament announced Salar jung Museum to be an “Institute of National Importance”, and Pandit Jawaharlal Nehru himself inaugurated the museum.
-Inside the Salar Jung Musuem are 9000 holographs, 47000 printed books and 43000 paintings put into exhibition.
+Inside the Salar Jung Museum are 9000 holographs, 47000 printed books and 43000 paintings put into the exhibition.

 Indian Art’s section exhibits sculptures of stone, bronze idols, cutting of jade, wood carvings, painted textiles, smalls paintings, carvings of ivory and other war shields.
-There are about 300 antique clocks in Clock Room.
+There are about 300 antique clocks in the Clock Room.
 Some of the prime attractions inside the museum are ammunitions used by Shah Jahan, Noor Jahan, and Aurangzeb; Lady With The Lamp and Veiled Rebecca.

 Hussain Sagar Lake

 Covering an area of 5.7 km sq, Hussain Sagar Lake dates back to 1563 and was built by Hazrat Hussain Shah Wali.
-The lake has monolithic statue of Gautama Buddha as one of its highlights, but what else captivates is the tranquility around it.
+The lake has a monolithic statue of Gautama Buddha as one of its highlights, but what else captivates is the tranquility around it.

 Birla Mandir, Prasad’s IMAX, NTR Gardens and Tomb of Saidana Maa Saheba are some of the most alluring spots adjacent to the lake.
 The lake connects Hyderabad and Secunderabad.
 It is engirdled by four green belts, namely Indira Gandhi Park, Lumbini Park, Sanjeevaiah Park and Raj Bhavan Road.

 Oriya community of Hyderabad built the Jagannath Temple here, which is dedicated to Hindu God Jagannath (The lord of the universe).
 The temple was built in 2009 and lies at the center of the city.
-The temple is the replica of Jagannath Temple of Puri in Odisha (famed for its rath yatra) and is majorly made from sandstone.
+The temple is the replica of the Jagannath Temple of Puri in Odisha (famed for its rath yatra) and is majorly made from sandstone.
 It is adorned with unique carvings and sculptures.

 Nehru Zoological Park

-Covering 380 acres of area, the park is opened for public since 1963 and is named after India’s Prime Minister Jawaharlal Nehru.
+Covering 380 acres of area, the park is opened for the public since 1963 and is named after India’s Prime Minister Jawaharlal Nehru.
 The park is one of the most visited spots of Hyderabad.
 People come here to behold the sight of Bengal tiger, Indian elephant, gaur, Asiatic Lion, panther, python, and a wide variety of species of mammal and bird.

 The park becomes a sojourn of hundreds of migratory birds, especially near Mil Alam Tank.
 Authorities artificially convert night into day, so that the nocturnal animals become active and visitors can experience it.
 Nehru Zoological Park’s Aquarium, Dino Park, Butterfly Park and Tortoise House are some of the other reasons to make this park a part of your itinerary while you are planning to visit Hyderabad.